Medicare Part B: Cost, Coverage, and Eligibility

 How do I pay my Medicare Part B premium?

 If you paid into Social Security, Medicare Part B premiums are automatically deducted from your benefits.
 Pay online or through the mail if you’re paying out-of-pocket.
-How much is taken out of Social Security for Medicare Part B?
-The average premium is $185 a month, but your rates could be adjusted based on income or employment.

 Why do seniors pay for Medicare Part B?